arbor-sim/arbor/doc/profiler.rst

         }

 After a call to ``util::profiler_clear``, all counters and timers are set to zero.
-This could be used, for example, to generate seperate profiler reports for model building and model executation phases of a simulation.
+This could be used, for example, to generate seperate profiler reports for model building and model executation phases.

 Profiler Output
 ~~~~~~~~~~~~~~~